Variational Stochastic Gradient Descent for Deep Neural Networks: Abstract

 \section{Abstract}

 Optimizing deep neural networks is one of the main tasks in successful deep learning.
 Current state-of-the-art optimizers are adaptive gradient-based optimization methods such as \textsc{Adam}.
-Recently, there has been an increasing interest in formulating gradient-based optimizers in a probabilistic framework for better estimation of gradients and modeling uncertainties.
+Recently, there has been an increasing interest in formulating gradient-based optimizers in a probabilistic framework for better modeling the uncertainty of the gradients.
 Here, we propose to combine both approaches, resulting in the Variational Stochastic Gradient Descent (\textsc{VSGD}) optimizer.
 We model gradient updates as a probabilistic model and utilize stochastic variational inference (\textsc{SVI}) to derive an efficient and effective update rule.
 Further, we show how our \textsc{VSGD} method relates to other adaptive gradient-based optimizers like \textsc{Adam}.
 Lastly, we carry out experiments on two image classification datasets and four deep neural network architectures, where we show that \textsc{VSGD} outperforms \textsc{Adam} and \textsc{SGD}.